CouscousPHP/Couscous/README.md

 </html>
 ```

-Variables available in the template are:
+Variables available in the Twig layouts are:

 - `content`: Markdown turned to HTML.
 Make sur to echo it with `{{ content|raw }}` else the HTML will be escaped.
 - `baseUrl`: Base URL, if defined in `couscous.yml`.
 When previewing with `couscous preview`, the base URL will always be `http://localhost:8000`.
 Useful for writing links.

-You can write different templates (for example to make the home page different).
+You can write different layouts (for example to make the home page different).
 For this, read the [template documentation](docs/templates.md).

 If your template has assets (CSS, JS, images, …), put them in `website/public`.
-The content of this directory will be
-copied in the generated website.
+The content of this directory will be copied in the generated website.

 ### Preview